human2l/lms-new/README.md

 # LMS (Learning Management System)
+There used to be an old LMS System built with my teammates.
+Unfortunately, due to the dismiss of our team, we lost the code of the project.

 This is a current system I am working on.
 Not for commercial purpose.
 Not for uni assignment.
 This system is built to demonstrate the techniques I've already learnt.